abhatta1234/abhatta1234.github.io/_pages/about.md

 ---

 Hello and Welcome to my webpage.
 I hope you are doing well!! 😀😀 <br><br>
 I am a third year Computer Science and Engineering PhD student at the University of Notre Dame.
 I am a member of Computer Vision Research Laboratory([CVRL](https://cvrl.nd.edu/)).
-I am very blessed and fortunate to be a part of Notre Dame Computer Vision and Research Lab Group.
 I received my Bachelor's Degree with Honors in Mechanical Engineering from the University of Mississippi.

 Research Interests
 ======